-In gel-fluorescence has become popular for validating the generation of fusion proteins, analyzing protein-protein interactions, and electrophoretic mobility shift assays.
+In-gel fluorescence has become popular for validating the generation of fusion proteins, analyzing protein-protein interactions, and electrophoretic mobility shift assays.
 Fluorescent fusion proteins can easily be visualized without having to transfer to a membrane for traditional Western analysis.
-In the image below, fluorescent proteins are detected in a native gel.
-The fluorescence can then imaged with a digital imager, such as the 400, 600, or Sapphire Biomolecular Imager.
+In the image below, fluorescent proteins were detected in a native gel and imaged with an Azure Imaging System.

 The image above shows the interaction of Fluorescein-labeled Ubiquitin (FL-Ub) with its binding partners, E1 and E2 Ubiquitin-activating enzymes, over a treatment time course.
 The upper bands represent ubiquitin in complex with E1 or E2.
 Fluorescence was detected with the Azure c600 using excitation at 470 nm and emission filter at 497 nm.